Temple University, Kornberg School of Dentistry

 Additional Information

-The Advanced Graduate Program in Prosthodontics is a new program at the Kornberg School of Dentistry begun in 2023.
+The Advanced Graduate Program in Prosthodontics at the Kornberg School of Dentistry began in 2023.
 The School is committed to the success of the program and has undertaken a major dedicated construction project to support it, including new clinic space and new laboratory space.
-The Kornberg School of Dentistry has also made a commitment to digital dentistry in both instruction and laboratory support.
+Both conventional and digital laboratories are housed within the clinic area and dedicated to Prosthodontic residents exclusively.
+The Kornberg School of Dentistry has made a commitment to digital dentistry in both instruction and laboratory support.
+The Postgraduate Prosthodontic digital laboratory has the capability for milling, printing, sintering and planning within that dedicated space.